yurilifanov/diff-fuse/README.md

 # `diff-fuse`

-Utility for combining unified diffs
+Utility for merging diffs from `svn diff`.